 Lindquist Center

-This in-person Masterclass series will be held on Thursdays from 2 to 4 p.m. on March 27, April 3, 10, 17.
-Please register here.
+Please register here for this in-person masterclass series, held on Thursdays from 2 to 4 p.m. on March 27, April 3, 10, 17.

 You are in your office, thinking about a recent interaction with a student that left you troubled.
 Many things are running through your mind.
 Is this a big deal?
 Should I call someone?
 Can I help this student myself?
 Should I even get involved?